felix-yong/DSaaSAnywhere/Examples-CmdLine.md

 - Sydney: au-syd.dai.cloud.ibm.com and api.au-syd.dai.cloud.ibm.com
 - Toronto: ca-tor.dai.cloud.ibm.com and api.ca-tor.dai.cloud.ibm.com

-### When you run this to load the variables, the above are automatically handled.
+### When you run this to load the variables, it will run the setup profile below
 ```
 bash ./DSaaSAnywhere_vars.sh
 Source ./DSaaSAnywhere_vars.sh